vippsas/vipps-invoice-api/vipps-invoice-api.md

 ### State 1: Created

-The start state of an invoice is `created`.
+The initial state of an invoice is `created`.
 Invoices received are directly inserted into the database with only minimal validation performed on the provided request body.